 • Water backup coverage: Damage caused by standing water and sewage backup can cause significant trouble, but this peril is not included in standard policies.
 This endorsement provides additional coverage in case of a backup.

-While these are some of the most common endorsements for added AC system coverage, add-ons will vary by carrier, so speaking with your insurance agent may help you determine how to best financially protect your AC unit.
+While these are some of the most common endorsements for AC system coverage, add-ons will vary by carrier.
+Speaking with your insurance agent may help you determine how to best financially protect your AC unit.

 How to file a homeowners insurance claim for your AC

 The fine print of your homeowners insurance policy will likely list the coverage types that may apply to your AC system.
-If there is any part of the policy that you do not understand, you could reach out to your insurance agent or company for clarification.
-Your insurance company may help you make an informed decision on coverage types and limits and what may be excluded from the policy.
+If there is any part of the policy that you do not understand, reach out to your insurance agent or company for clarification.
+Your insurance carrier can also help you make an informed decision on coverage types and policy limits and explain what may be excluded from coverage.

 If you experience damage to your AC and have confirmed it is covered under your homeowners insurance policy, here are a few tips that may be helpful to keep in mind when you file a claim: